 Higher Functioning Autism (HFA), Asperger Syndrome and Social Communication

-How functionally independent is your tween/teen with HFA?
+How functionally independent is the person with HFA?

-How socially appropriate is your tween/teen with HFA?
+How socially appropriate is the person with HFA?

 Strategies our Social Groups will focus on: